usbarmory/armory-drive/README.md

 Introduction
 ============

-> :warning: this software is in beta stage

 This [TamaGo](https://github.com/f-secure-foundry/tamago) based unikernel allows encrypted USB Mass Storage interfacing for a microSD card connected to a [USB armory Mk II](https://github.com/f-secure-foundry/usbarmory/wiki).